Tranche 2 projects

 The main activity of this collaboration will be to evaluate and validate a 10 mL lab-scale process from UoL and demonstrate the viability of this process up to 1 litre scale at CPI.
 This is required to enable testing of the coated active materials focusing on industrial product development.
 The process is based on an automated sol-gel coating of cathode materials.
 The project will aim to validate that the process parameters optimised within UoL are transferrable to a production scale as well as demonstrate that the process developed at UoL is transferrable for a wider range of battery coating chemistries.
 Finally, the project will evaluate the performance of lithium-ion batteries manufactured using these coated cathode materials.

-Project title: (RECYCLENS) Enhancing confidence in the use of recycled polymers and composites via electrical sensing
+Han Zhang – (RECYCLENS) Enhancing confidence in the use of recycled polymers and composites via electrical sensing

 The uptake of recycled materials such as recycled carbon fibres (rCF) and polymers in structural applications plays a crucial role in achieving Net Zero goals and promoting sustainability.
 However, the confidence in using recyclates is often hindered by challenges such as non-visible defects and difficulties in rapid and cost-effective quality inspection during the manufacturing stage.
 To overcome these challenges, our project aims to enhance confidence in the structural applications of upcycled materials by developing a novel inspection method based on Electrical Impedance Tomography (EIT), providing a cost-effective and rapid method to visualise the structural integrity of the components made from recycled composite wastes.